 — Director of the Commonwealth Education Liaison Unit

-An accomplished administer, Springer acted as organizer and 1st General Secretary of the Progressive League between 1940 and 1947.
-During this time, he created an economic section which was eventually registered as the Barbados Workers Union (BWU).
+An accomplished administer; Springer acted as organizer and 1st General Secretary of the Progressive League between 1940 and 1947.
+He created an economic section during this time, which was eventually registered as the Barbados Workers Union (BWU).

 In 1944, Springer was appointed as a member of the Executive Committee.
-Described as an “organizing genius”, Springer is often regarded as one of the driving forces behind the advancement of the Barbados’ labour union movement.
+Described as an “organizing genius,” Springer is often regarded as one of the driving forces behind Barbados’ labor union movement’s advancement.

-In 1946 under the leadership of Grantley Adams – 1st Premier of the colony of Barbados – Springer held responsibility for the Education, Legal, Agriculture and Fisheries Departments in the Barbados Progressive League-Congress Party coalition government.
+In 1946 under the leadership of Grantley Adams – 1st Premier of Barbados’ colony – Springer held responsibility for the Education, Legal, Agriculture, and Fisheries Departments in the Barbados Progressive League-Congress Party coalition government.

 Springer later left Barbados to take on the role of Registrar at the University of the West Indies in Jamaica.

-While an accomplished public servant and administer, Springer was also a published academic.
-After winning the John Simon Guggenheim Fellowship as well as a Fellowship from the Harvard Centre for International Affairs, Springer applied his talents to the writing of his book Reflections on the Failure of the First West Indian Federation (1962).
+While an accomplished public servant and administrator, Springer was also a published academic.
+After winning the John Simon Guggenheim Fellowship and a Fellowship from the Harvard Centre for International Affairs, Springer applied his talents to the writing of his book Reflections on the Failure of the First West Indian Federation (1962).

-Springer’s writing have also appeared in many regional and international publications including “Caribbean Quarterly“, “Pelican Annual“, “Torch“, “RSA Journal“ and “University Quarterly“.
+Springer’s writing has also appeared in many regional and international publications, including “Caribbean Quarterly,” “Pelican Annual,” “Torch,” “RSA Journal,“ and “University Quarterly.”

-Springer was honoured as Knight Grand Cross of the Most Distinguished Order of Saint Michael and Saint George and Knight of Saint Andrew when he became Governor General of Barbados in 1984.
+Springer was honored as Knight Grand Cross of the Most Distinguished Order of Saint Michael and Saint George and Knight of Saint Andrew when he became Governor-General of Barbados in 1984.
 He held this position until his retirement in 1990.

 Born in 1913, Springer died on April 14th, 1994.
 Sir Hugh Worrell Springer was married to Dorothy ‘Dolly’ nee Gittens.
 They had 3 sons and a daughter.

-In 1998, Springer was named one of Barbados’ 10 National Heroes thus taking on the title of Right Excellent.
+In 1998, Springer was named one of Barbados’ 10 National Heroes, thus taking on Right Excellent’s title.